An anti-bicycle amendment was resoundingly defeated on the floor of the Missouri House today.

 Who led the effort in the House to defeat the anti-bicycle amendment?

 Key leadership in opposing this amendment was provided by many Representatives from across the political spectrum.
-Representatives who had heard from their constituents were fired up to defend bicycling, and did so with eloquence and passion.
+Representatives who had heard from their constituents were fired up to defend bicycling and did so with eloquence and passion.

-For their leadership, we would especially like to thank Jill Schupp (D-Creve Coeur), Genise Montecillo (D-St. Louis), John Rizzo (D-Kansas City), Jacob Hummel (D-St. Louis), Dave Hinson (R-St. Clair, sponsor of the transportation funding proposal in the House), Dave Schatz (R-Sullivan), Ed Schieffer (D-Troy), Nate Walker (R-Kirksville), Jeff Justus (R-Branson), Michael Frame (D-Eureka), and John Diehl (R-Town & Country).
+For their leadership, we would especially like to thank Jill Schupp (D-Creve Coeur), Genise Montecillo (D-St. Louis), John Rizzo (D-Kansas City), Jacob Hummel(D-St. Louis), Dave Hinson(R-St. Clair, sponsor of the transportation funding proposal in the House), Dave Schatz (R-Sullivan), Ed Schieffer (D-Troy), Nate Walker(R-Kirksville), Jeff Justus (R-Branson), Michael Frame (D-Eureka), and John Diehl (R-Town & Country).

 What you can do now

-Please take moment to write or call your own Missouri state representative a note of thanks for their support of bicycling.
+Please take a moment to write or call your own Missouri state representative a note of thanks for their support of bicycling.
 At least 85% of representatives voted to defeat the amendment, so you can assume your representative opposed the amendment.

-Even supporters of the amendment were gracious enough to not push the issue and allow an amicable resolution to the issue.
+Even supporters of the amendment were gracious enough not to push the issue and allow an amicable resolution to the issue.
 So thanks are due all around.

 The most important victory for bicycling in Missouri in 10 years–and perhaps 100